-- 42.2.1 Allocations of income are made on both an interim basis and an annual basis in respect of the income available for allocation in each accounting period. - 42.2.2 Distributions of income in respect of Income Shares are paid by BACS, in accordance with Section 42.2.3, on or before the annual income allocation date of 30 April (commencing 30 April 2016) and the interim allocation date of 31 October (commencing 31 October 2015). - 42.2.3 The amount available for distribution in any accounting period is calculated by taking the aggregate of the income received or receivable for the account of the Company in respect of that period, and deducting the charges and expenses paid or payable out of income in respect of that accounting period.
-The ACD then makes such other adjustments as it considers appropriate (and after consulting the Depositary as appropriate) in relation to taxation, income equalisation, income unlikely to be received within 12 months following the relevant income allocation date, transfers between the income and capital account and any other adjustments which the ACD considers appropriate after consulting the auditors.
-The ACD may, at its discretion, adjust distributions in order to smooth the amount of interim and final distributions within any particular accounting period. - 42.2.4 The Authorised Corporate Director and the Depositary have agreed a de minimis amount of £20 in respect of distribution of income payments made by cheque. - 42.2.5 If a distribution remains unclaimed for a period of six years after it has become due, it will be forfeited and will revert to the Company.
+- 42.2.1 Allocations of income are made in respect of the income available for allocation in each accounting period. - 42.2.2 Distributions of income in respect of Net Income Shares are paid by BACS, in accordance with Section 42.2.3, on or before the annual income allocation date of 31 March (commencing 31 March 2014) and on or before the interim distribution date of 30 September (commencing 30 September 2013). - 42.2.3 The amount available for distribution in any accounting period is calculated by taking the aggregate of the income received or receivable for the account of the Company in respect of that period, and deducting the charges and expenses paid or payable out of income in respect of that accounting period.
+The ACD then makes such other adjustments as it considers appropriate (and after consulting the depositary as appropriate) in relation to taxation, income equalisation, income unlikely to be received within 12 months following the relevant income allocation date, transfers between the income and capital account and any other adjustments which the ACD considers appropriate after consulting the auditors. - 42.2.4 The Authorised Corporate Director and the Depositary have agreed a de minimis amount of £20 in respect of distribution of income payments made by cheque. - 42.2.5 If a distribution remains unclaimed for a period of six years after it has become due, it will be forfeited and will revert to the Company.